mynl/aggregate/doc/1_Getting_Started.rst

     a = build('agg Eg1 dfreq [1:5] dsev [1:3]')
     a

-Printing the object returns information about the frequency and severity stochastic models and how the object was computed.
-The last DataFrame can be accessed directly as the property ``a.describe``.
-Creating an object automatically adds its specification to the knowledge.
+Printing the object returns its name, information about the frequency and severity stochastic models, and how the object was computed, followed by a dataframe of statistics.
+The dataframe can be accessed directly as the property ``a.describe``.

-Use :attr:`build.knowledge` to view the knowledge.
-It is another   DataFrame.
+:class:`Aggregate` objects act like a discrete probability distribution.
+There are properties for the mean, standard deviation, coefficient of variation (cv), and skewness.

 .. ipython:: python
     :okwarning:

-   build.knowledge.head()

-Aggregates in the knowledge can be created by name.
-The next example, from the knowledge, uses the roll of a dice for the frequency and the severity.
-Its agg program is ``agg B.Dice14 dfreq [1:6] dsev [1:6]``.

-.. ipython:: python
-    :okwarning:

-    a = build('B.Dice14')
-    a

-:class:`Aggregate` objects act like a discrete probability distribution.
+    a.agg_m, a.agg_sd, a.agg_cv, a.agg_skew

 They have probability mass, cumulative distribution, survival, and quantile (inverse of distribution) functions.
-There are properties for the mean, standard deviation, coefficient of variation (cv), and skewness.

 .. ipython:: python
     :okwarning:

-    (a.pmf(6), a.cdf(6), a.sf(6), a.q(a.cdf(6)), a.q(0.5),
+    a.pmf(6), a.cdf(5), a.sf(6), a.q(a.cdf(6)), a.q(0.5)
-    a.agg_m, a.agg_sd, a.agg_skew)

 It is easy check some of these calculations.
-The probability of the minimum outcome of one equals 1/36 (1/6 to roll a frequency of 1 and a severity of 1) and the maximum outcome of 36 equals 1/6**7 (1/6 to roll a frequency of 6 and (1/6)**6 to draw severity of 6 on each).
+The probability of the minimum outcome of one equals 1/15 (1/5 for a frequency of 1 and 1/3 for a severity of 1) and the maximum outcome of 15 equals 1/1215 (1/5 for a frequency of 5 and (1/3)**5 to draw severity of 3 on each).
 The object returns the correct values.

 .. ipython:: python
     :okwarning:

-    a.pmf(1), 1/36, a.pmf(36), 1/6**7
+    a.pmf(1), 1/15, a.pmf(15), 1/5/3**5, 5*3**5

+Creating an object automatically adds its specification to the knowledge, with name ``Eg1``.
+Use :attr:`build.knowledge` to view the knowledge dataframe.

+.. ipython:: python
+    :okwarning:

+   print(build.knowledge.head())

+   build.knowledge.query('name == "Eg1"')

-The :doc:`2_User_Guide` contains more details and examples.
+The :doc:`2_User_Guides` contain more details and examples.